Expression

 req_type Create a pattern restriction that tests the type of the atom.

-save Save the expression and its state to a binary file.
+save Save the expression and its state to a binary file

 series Series expand in x around expansion_point to depth depth.

-set_coefficient_ring Set the coefficient ring to contain the variables in the vars list.
+set_coefficient_ring Set the coefficient ring to contain the variables in the vars list

-sin Compute the sine of the expression.
+sin Take the sine of this expression, returning the result.

-solve_linear_system Solve a linear system in the variables variables, where each expression
+solve_linear_system Solve a linear system in the variables variables, where each expression in the system is understood to yield 0

 to_atom_tree Convert the expression to a tree.

-to_canonical_string Convert the expression into a canonical string that
+to_canonical_string Convert the expression into a canonical string that is independent on the order of the variables and other implementation details.

 to_latex Convert the expression into a LaTeX string.

-to_rational_polynomial Convert the expression to a rational polynomial, optionally, with the variable ordering specified in vars.
+to_rational_polynomial Convert the expression to a rational polynomial, optionally, with the variable ordering specified in vars

 to_sympy Convert the expression into a sympy-parsable string.